Pinchas Gutter: March of Remembrance and Hope and March of the Living

-Pinchas Gutter has joined the annual March of Remembrance and Hope and March of the Living programs in Poland, where he takes young people on a trip to the sites of the Holocaust to make sure its legacy is never forgotten.
+Pinchas Gutter has joined the March of Remembrance and Hope and the annual March of the Living programs in Poland, where he makes himself available to both high school and university students.
+During the March, Holocaust survivors walk alongside student participants for a 3 km hike from Auschwitz to Birkenau on Holocaust Remembrance Day.

+In 2009, Gutter appeared in "7 Days of Remembrance and Hope," which was aired on CBC's documentary channel.
+The story follows 60 university students from multi-faith backgrounds on the March of Remembrance and Hope to various historical sites centred around the Holocaust during WWII.
+Directed by Canadian Fern Levitt, the film won Best Documentary at the Chicago International Film Festival.

-Pinchas Gutter explained his commitment to Holocaust education in Witness: Passing the Torch of Holocaust Memory to New Generations' by author Eli Rubenstein, where he stated: "I always tell the young that I am carrying a torch of well-being and goodness.
+Gutter spoke about his commitment to Holocaust education in Witness: Passing the Torch of Holocaust Memory to New Generations, compiled by Eli Rubenstein, where he stated: "I always tell the young that I am carrying a torch of well-being and goodness.
 Despite the fact that it could have been a bitter one, I believe that Olympic torch, a torch that brings goodwill on Earth.
 We had a person named Moses on our trip, a survivor of the genocide in Rwanda.
 It was incredible how he bonded with me, by my being able to tell my stories.
-He wrote a letter about how it's much easier for him to accept, to live in the future because I have given him another Weltanschauung, another world view.
-It's very important for Holocaust survivors – or anybody else - to spread togetherness and goodwill - and i think it's the young people specifically who can create this.
+He wrote a letter about how it's much easier for him to accept, to live in the future because I have given him another Weltanschauung, a world view.
+It's very important for Holocaust survivors—or anybody else—to spread togetherness and goodwill—and I think it's the young people specifically who can create this.
 Because drop, by drop, by drop, like water on a stone, the world can become a better place."